 Dún Laoghaire - Another seaside suburb of Dublin.
-Dún Laoghaire is one of Dublin's major ports and the walls of the large harbour makes for a pleasant place to take a stroll and watch the boats go by.
-The whole experience is properly topped off by getting on of Dublin's famous Teddy's Ice-creams.
+Dún Laoghaire is one of Dublin's major ports and the walls of the large harbour make for a pleasant place to take a stroll and watch the boats go by.
+The whole experience is properly topped off by getting one of Dublin's famous Teddy's Ice-creams.

 Dublin Bay Cruises - A good way to combine the above two is to take the short, 75 minute, cruise from Dún Laoghaire to Howth (or vice versa).

 Kilmainham Gaol - This jail is strongly linked with Ireland's struggle for independence.
-Entrance is by guided tour only which cannot be booked in advance and so it is advised to get there early to secure a place on a tour.
-Should your tour be an couple of hours after you arrive you can pass the time at the nearby IMMA (see above).
+Entrance is by guided tour only.
+It is strongly advised to book in advance to secure a place on a tour.